It’s dark, it’s raining, and you’ve just left the office.

 Oxford Oximiser 900

-It works with all 12V battery types up to 30Ah including Gel, MF and conventional lead and refillable batteries.
+It works with all 12V battery types up to 30Ah, including Gel, MF, conventional lead, and refillable batteries.

-The management system provides real time information about the battery condition.
+The management system provides real-time information about the battery’s condition.

 Oxford Solariser Optimiser

-The British made Oxford Solariser Optimiser is designed for top-up charging in remote locations where there is no mains power source.
+The British-made Oxford Solariser Optimiser is designed for top-up charging in remote locations without a main power source.

 You don’t need very bright sunshine for it to work; the system charges even in normal daylight conditions.

 - LED light shows battery will charge with available light